-Manufacturing the Group's products requires a large number and variety of raw and semifinished materials including, but not limited to, milk, durum wheat semolina, common wheat flour, eggs and packaging materials.
+Manufacturing the Group's products requires a large number and variety of raw and semi-finished materials including, but not limited to, milk, durum wheat semolina, common wheat flour, eggs and packaging materials.

-The raw materials costs for milk and cream varied over the course of the year, with an overall decrease compared with the previous year.
+In 2020 the raw materials costs for milk and cream varied over the course of the year, with an overall decrease compared with the previous year.